Get In Touch

 Key factors such as causality, patient population, and potential risk are meticulously considered, ensuring a comprehensive and systematic approach to pharmacovigilance.

-Regulation to ensure GVP
+Regulation to ensure the safety of GVP

 The European Medicines Agency’s (EMA) good pharmacovigilance practices, released in 2012, is divided into 16 modules, each of which covers one major process in pharmacovigilance as a set of measures drawn up to facilitate the performance of GVP in the European Union (EU).